 There are many ideas that Facebook could put in place to recover reputation after the hefty penalties for violating the privacy of its users.

 Opening Facebook Café is perhaps one of the most bizarre.
-A chain of "Privacy Bars" where you can calmly find the right time and advisers to configure your Facebook profile, deciding who can see our things and who cannot.
+A chain of "Privacy Bars" where you can calmly find the right time and advisors to set up your Facebook profile, deciding who can see our things and who can't.

 Facebook already offers a privacy check-up on its app: just click the "?" in the site menu.
 However, the vast majority of users prefer to stick with the default settings.